mirvpgh/2822-LibertyToolsLab/2822-LibertyTools/README.md

     ![](./images/media/image53.png)

     >Notice the issue.
 Since you changed the endpoint path, the test case assertion failed because it received an HTTP response code of 404 (Not Found) when attempting to run the service by using the original path of `/properties`.
+You can expect the test to fail in this case.
+As the developer, you must update the test case to match the expected results based on to your code change.

     b.
-Close the **failsafe report**.
+Close the **Failsafe Report**.

-    >**NOTE:** You can expect the test to fail in this case.
-As the developer, you must update the test case to match the expected results based on to your code change.

 8. Modify the test case to invoke the updated path to the service.

     a.
-In the **EXPLORER** view in VS Code, go to **START > src > test/java/it/io/openliberty/sample**.
+In the **EXPLORER** view in VS Code, expand **START > src > test/java/it/io/openliberty/sample**.

+    >**Note:** This is in the `test` branch of the project, not in `main`.

     b.
 Click `PropertiesEndpointIT.java` to open it in an editor.